Xosrov/EyeDex/README.md

 ----

 *LINUX ONLY*
-Requires at least 4GB's of RAM (database is loaded to RAM)
+Requires at least 2GB's of RAM (database is loaded to RAM)
 ### Before you start
 1. Unzip the database(s)
     * Navigate to the database/ directory
-    * Unzip .zip files where they are
+    * Unzip .zip database files where they are
+2. Install required python libraries:
+    * Python3 dependencies: pip3 install -r requirements.txt
+    * C++     dependencies: apt-get install libboost-dev libz-dev libzmq3-dev
-2. Compile the searcher program
+3. Compile the searcher program
-    * Navigate to the cpp folder
+    * Navigate to the cpp/ directory
     * Compile the searcher with "make"
-    * In case of errors, make sure required libs are installed(libzmq3-dev and others as needed)
-3. Install required python libraries:
-    * pip3 install -r requirements.txt
 ----

 ### Usage
-1. Format/load the database:
+1. Load the database:
-    * python3 loader.py
+    * python3 loader.py -f databaseJsonFile
-    * Use the -h tag for help with additional arguments
-2. Once the database loads, run the server:
+2. Once(or while) the database loads, run the server:
     * python3 server.py
     * Use the -h tag for help with additional arguments
 3. Open the local server on a browser(default at localhost:5000)